 - 1. The IPHC will provide all scientific sampling supplies and equipment. - 2.
-The IPHC will provide 2 shuttle devices and 9 shroud setups. - 3.
-The IPHC will not replace fishing gear lost in the course of the gear being put into the sea as part of this experiment, nor will we pay for wear and tear on the gear. - 4.
-The IPHC will ensure all scientific permits for this work are in place. - 5.
-The IPHC will pay the owner the specified amount, 50% upfront and the remaining 50% upon successful completion of the contracted work. - 6.
+The IPHC will provide 2 shuttle devices. - The IPHC will procure and coordinate all ice and bait necessary to complete the experiment.
+Prior approval from IPHC HQ is required before purchasing ice and bait. - 4.
+The IPHC will not replace fishing gear lost in the course of the gear being put into the sea as part of this experiment, nor will we pay for wear and tear on the gear. - 5.
+The IPHC will ensure all scientific permits for this work are in place.

+- 6. The IPHC will pay the owner the specified amount, 50% upfront and the remaining 50% upon successful completion of the contracted work. - 7.
 The IPHC may terminate the charter at the nearest port if for any reason the owner fails to render the required services or the vessel and/or crew do not meet the specifications as stated on the Vessel Tender Form.